mrlacey/dotnet-maui-workshop-xaml/Part 4 - Naming/README.md

 A good name for something in the UI tells us:

-- Where to use it
+- Where to use it.
-- When to use it
+- When to use it.
-- Is semantically meaningful
+- Is semantically meaningful.

 Again, you might think you should use this style whenever you need a button drawn with an outline, so it is a good name.
 But what happens when the app's design is updated?